.The best time to take a pregnancy test really depends on a few different factors.

 The best time to test is at the time your period would normally be due, about two weeks after you ovulate

-Most home pregnancy tests will give accurate results so in order to avoid a false negative the best time to test is at the time your period would normally be due, about two weeks after you ovulate.
+Most home pregnancy tests will give accurate results.
+To avoid a false negative the best time to test is at the time your period would normally be due.
+This is about two weeks after you ovulate.

 A test may be negative for several reasons.
 The obvious thing is that you may not be pregnant.
 Or, you may have ovulated later than you thought, and not be as far along in pregnancy as you thought.